Of Faults and Favorites: Model Checking a Pagination Algorithm with Alloy

 Preamble: My Background With Model Checkers

 I first encountered property testing through PropEr in the Elixir world, and it felt like a superpower.
-Generate thousands of tests, exercise the bounds of your inputs, validate that properties hold.
+Generate thousands of tests, exercise the bounds of your inputs, verify that properties hold.
 A lazy programmer's dream.

 Model checking takes this further: rather than testing many random cases, you verify that invariants hold across the entire state space.